ElkY: World Series of Poker

+Career earnings

+As of February 2025, his total live poker earnings exceeds $15.4 million.

 Charity

 Today, ElkY is a member of the "Champions for Peace" club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.

 Hearthstone

 In November 2015, Elky returned to the esports scene by joining Team Liquid as a Hearthstone player.